frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 To know more about Payment Terms, [click here](/docs/user/manual/en/accounts/payment-terms).

 ### 3.9 Terms and Conditions
+In Sales/Purchase transactions there might be certain Terms and Conditions based on which the Supplier provides goods or services to the Customer.
+You can apply the Terms and Conditions to transactions to transactions and they will appear when printing the document.
 To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 ### 3.10 Print Settings
 #### Letterhead